-Essex Hornet Control is a long established pest control company, specializing in hornet nest control and removal, protecting homes and businesses throughout the CB9 area.
+Essex Wasp Control is a long established, family run pest control company, specializing in professional hornet nest removal, protecting homes and businesses in the CB9 area.

 Hornet Life Cycle

 There is only one native Hornet in the UK which is the European Hornet (Vespa Crabro), however, there are increasing species of non-native Hornet such as the Yellow legged Asian Hornet now appearing in the UK.

 The Hornet nest starts life in the spring by the queen, the position of the nest varies but most likely will be located in a dry and undisturbed place such as loft spaces or out buildings.